adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 \hat{total price} = 53.771 - 10.90 \times condused
 $$

-Now we see that the average price for a used items is \$10.90 less.
+Now we see that the average price for a used items is \$10.90 less than the average of new items.

 > **Exercise**:
 Does the linear model seem reasonable?
 Which assumptions should you check?

-The model does seem reasonable although prices for new items appears to be skewed to the right and may not meet the normality assumptions, Figure \@ref(fig:qq301-fig).
+The model does seem reasonable in the sense that the assumptions on the errors is plausible.
+The residuals indicate some skewness to the right which may be driven predominantly by the skewness in the new items, Figure \@ref(fig:qq301-fig).

 ```r